mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - [Tutorial](https://www.youtube.com/watch?v=HW29067qVWk) on Jupyter Notebook.

 - We have used dask in some of our Jupyter notebooks.
-Dask exposes lower-level APIs letting you build custom systems for in-house applications.
-It also makes it working with larger datasets easier.
+Dask gives you a pandas-like API but lets you work on data that is too big to fit in memory.
+Dask can be used on a single machine or a cluster.
+Most analyses done for this project were done on a single machine.
 Please start by reviewing the [docs](https://dask.org/) to learn more about it.